MSWulbers/FTL-Hackathon-0520-Team-Quatrefoil/README.md

 Slides of the final presentation can be found here: https://docs.google.com/presentation/d/13cd_uSBJ0mS41ijlos6Zrk71e8Cb9vUOavLFp1jVk-E/edit?usp=sharing

-## The Sentiment Towards Face Masks
+## The Developing Sentiment Towards Face Masks
 #### A Reddit Analysis During the COVID-19 Pandemic

 Discussions about face masks and their effectiveness in preventing the spread of COVID-19 are ongoing.
 Acceptance by the public seems to be ambiguous: Mask opponents have been depicted in the media, but a wider, public sentiment needs to be assessed.